Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 A specific set of rules, commonly referred to as the “Prime Minister’s Office’s Procurement Regulations,” governs public sector procurement.
 These regulations require that non-discriminatory treatment and open competition be accorded to all potential bidders; however, the system is not entirely transparent.
 The Thai government is not a signatory to the WTO Agreement on Government Procurement.
-Generally, the procuring government agency provides preferential treatment to some foreign suppliers, and domestic suppliers who, under a “Buy Thai” policy, receive an automatic price advantage of 3-7 percent rate (depending on the product) in the initial bid round evaluations.
+Generally, the procuring government agency provides preferential treatment to some foreign suppliers, and domestic suppliers who have already established commercial relationships.
 International companies may bid without an agent if the government agency or state enterprise in charge of the project allows.
-If the project is funded by foreign loans, then it will be treated as an international bid.
 The “two envelope” system is commonly used, with technical evaluations of bids conducted separately from cost evaluations.
 In some instances, a Request for Information (RFI) or a Request for Conceptual Model (RCM) may be issued to solicit interest from potential bidders ahead of an official tender announcement.
 The procuring government agency reserves the right to accept or reject any or all bids at any time and is not bound to approve the lowest bid.
 The procuring government agency may also modify the technical requirements during the bidding process, which can prove frustrating to bidders.

-In 2005, in an effort to encourage greater transparency, the Ministry of Finance announced regulations creating electronic auctions for government procurement.
-An e-auction works like a reverse auction, with the purchasing agency announcing it wants to buy certain goods or services, and prospective suppliers bid via the Internet.
+In 2005, in an effort to encourage greater transparency, the Ministry of Finance announced regulations creating electronic Government Procurement (e-GP).
+An e-GP works like a reverse auction, with the purchasing agency announcing it wants to buy certain goods or services, and prospective suppliers bid via the Internet.
 The lowest qualified bidder wins.
-An e-auction must be used on procurements greater than 2 million baht (approximately $58,000) but agencies are free to use e-auctions for lesser value procurements if they wish.
+An e-GP must be used on procurements greater than 2 million baht (approximately $60,606).

 The status and powers of the National Counter-Corruption Commission (NCCC) have been enhanced, giving it independence from all branches of government.
 The members of the Commission sit on the NCCC for a term of nine years with no renewal and report to their own chairperson.
 Individuals holding high political positions, and members of their immediate families, are now required to list their assets and liabilities prior to assuming and upon leaving office.
 It appears that there is an increasing will to enforce transparency in government procurements.
 However, the autonomy and transparency of the NCCC has not truly been tested: the appointment of individual commission members and accusations of conflicts of interest are still publicly questioned in the Thai media.